What is romance fraud?

 Run their profile through search engines

-- Do a web search on their name with keywords such as "dating scam" or "romance fraud" added, for example "joe bloggs dating scam".
+- Do a web search on their name with keywords such as "dating fraud" or "romance scam" added, for example "joe bloggs dating scam".

 - Also try taking bits of text from their profile and/or their messages to you, and search for that online (add quote marks around it when you copy it into a search engine).
 Sometimes you'll find that the scammers have re-used the same profile details before and that other victims are talking about them online.